-Listen to my interview with John Stevens and Matt Vaudrey, or read a full transcript here.
+Listen to my interview with John Stevens and Matt Vaudrey (transcript).

 If you’ve been looking for a boost of inspiration lately, something to help you engage students deeply and make your teaching fun again, then I have just the book for you: The Classroom Chef, by Matt Vaudrey and John Stevens.